m-rasit-k-y/Bus_Simulator/README.md

 Pc Bus Simulation Game

-Note : This Game Is Still In Prototype Stage!
+Note : This Game Is Still In Prototype Stage! & Highest settings are used in Hdrp.
+Recommended Graphics Card = 1060 or higher.

 We used Fmod as the sound engine